hoc081098/rx_shared_preferences/README.md

 -   `Stream` will emit the **value (nullable)** or **a `TypeError`** as its first event when it is listen to.

--   It will automatic emits value when value associated with key was changed successfully (**emit `null`** when value associated with key was `removed` or set to `null`).
+-   It will automatically emit value when value associated with key was changed successfully (**emit `null`** when value associated with key was `removed` or set to `null`).

 -   When value read from Storage has a type other than expected type: